Info

 Smart design

-Choose an affordable delivery time
+Choose an economical delivery time

-More pieces = lower costs
+More pieces = less cost

 Many different parts?